 In addition to these upper back strengthening exercises, be sure to check out the lower back strengthening exercises to strengthen your entire back.

-For a full list of all free exercise videos on this site, visit the fitness video page.
+For a full list of all exercises and instructions on this site, visit the Exercise Instructions page.

 Check out the fitness video series for working on your obliques.
 These are the side muscles of your abdominal and help us twist and turn our bodies.